yixuanLL/EoN/README.md

-# EoN
-Echo of Neighbors: Privacy Amplification for Personalized Private Federated Learning with Shuffle Model
+# Echo of Neighbors: Privacy Amplification for Personalized Private Federated Learning with Shuffle Model